smoller/turtlebot_web/README.md

 X way to store order of waypoints in tour
 - Test moveToWaypoint()
 - Create a test map and tour for presentation

-Any of you guys are coming to the lab this afternoon?